AK08/Fly-High/README.md

 # Fly High

-Welcome to Fly High, your go-to platform for seamless flight bookings and travel planning.
+Welcome to Fly High, a flight booking web application that aims to make your travel experience seamless and enjoyable.
+Whether you're planning a holiday or a business trip, Fly High provides a user-friendly interface to help you book your flights with ease.

 ## Table of Contents